mlatu-lang/sutra-6/readme.txt

 example:
  ./find '(B)(A)' '((B)A)' | tail -n 1  # find cons

+findwasm: build a WASM version of the find program host findwasm-src/findwasm.html with an http server to use

 bb: brute-force busy beaver programs

 the macro LIM in sutra-6.c is very important. it controls how long programs run before sutra-6 kills them, and the amount of stack space they get. increase this if you're brute-forcing busy beavers.